weavenet/sqser/README.md

 You can pass the following options to process.

-* limit - The maximum number of messages to receive.
+* :limit - The maximum number of messages to receive.
-* secret - Secret to decrypt messages processed from queue.
+* :secret - Secret to decrypt messages processed from queue.
-* visibility_timeout - The duration (in seconds) that the received messages are hidden from subsequent retrieve requests.
+* :visibility_timeout - The duration (in seconds) that the received messages are hidden from subsequent retrieve requests.
-* wait_time_seconds - The number of seconds the service should wait for a response when requesting a new message.
+* :wait_time_seconds - The number of seconds the service should wait for a response when requesting a new message.

 For example